What you Receive with the Product

 Finally, you can also access these resources online:

 - The PDF Reference, ISO 32000-1:2008, Document Management-Portable Document Format-Part 1: PDF 1.7, a comprehensive guide for developers to work with the PDF format.
 This document, published in 2008, is over 750 pages long and will likely answer any questions you have about creating software to work with PDF files.

-- Adobe Systems PDFL SDK 15 HTML Help, Adobe Systems’ online help tool for Adobe PDF Library version 15.
+- Adobe Systems PDFL SDK HTML Help, Adobe Systems’ online help tool for the Adobe PDF Library.

 Supported Platforms and Compilers

 The following table lists the supported platforms, operating system and compiler versions for the most recent release of the Adobe PDF Library.
-All of them are compatible with both 32 and 64 bit platforms.
+All of them are compatible with both 32 and 64 bit platforms for APDFL version 15.